primer/css/docs/content/components/truncate.md

 ---

-`.css-truncate` will shorten text with an ellipsis.
-Unless the full text is so long that it affects performace, always add `title` to the truncated element so the full text can still be seen.
+The `css-truncate` class will shorten text with an ellipsis.
+Unless the full text is so long that it affects performance, always add a `title` attribute to the truncated element so the full text remains accessible.

 ## Truncate overflow